OpenSourceBrain/Documentation/source/OSBv2/Workspaces.md

 ```

 It is not currently possible to upload files/resources using the resources side bar.
-You can, however, upload files using the JupyterLab application.
+You can, however, upload files using the {ref}`JupyterLab <osbv2:applications:jupyterlab>` application.